sphinx-labs/sphinx/docs/foundry/getting-started.md

         // Create a ChugSplash instance
         ChugSplash chugsplash = new ChugSplash();

-        // Define the path from the project root to your ChugSplash file. string memory chugsplashFilePath = "./chugsplash/hello-chugsplash.json";
+        // Define the path from the project root to your ChugSplash config file. string memory chugsplashFilePath = "./chugsplash/hello-chugsplash.json";

-        // Deploy all contracts in your ChugSplash file (in this case, just HelloChugSplash.sol) chugsplash.deploy(chugsplashFilePath);
+        // Deploy all contracts in your ChugSplash config file (in this case, just HelloChugSplash.sol) chugsplash.deploy(chugsplashFilePath);
     }
 }